 In May 2018, the Federal Aviation Administration selected the N.C.
-Department of Transportation as one of 10 participants in its Unmanned Aircraft Systems Integration Pilot Program, which involves implementing drone programs to integrate emerging technology into current state and federal regulations.
+Department of Transportation as one of 10 participants in its Unmanned Aircraft Systems (UAS) Integration Pilot Program, which involves implementing drone programs to integrate emerging technology into current state and federal regulations.

 UAS Integration Pilot Program is an opportunity for state, local and tribal governments to partner with private sector entities, such as UAS operators or manufacturers, and gather data on the efficiency of drone programs.